plone/documentation/docs/classic-ui/mockup.md

 ...
 ```

-All your pattern JS code goes into `resources/pat-testpattern/testpattern.js`.
+All your pattern JavaScript code goes into {file}`resources/pat-testpattern/testpattern.js`.
-SCSS files can be imported too since webpack provides the `sass-loader` module.
+SCSS files can be imported, too, since webpack provides the `sass-loader` module.

-Next step is to install the npm packages (yarn recommended):
+Next, install the npm packages using {term}`yarn`.

 ```shell
 yarn install
 ```

-When you have finished your JS code you have to build the bundle with:
+When you finish writing your JavaScript code, you have to build the bundle with the following command.

 ```shell
 yarn build
 ```

-This creates the webpack chunks and the JS bundle files in your addon package:
+This creates the webpack chunks and the JavaScript bundle files in your add-on package.

 ```text
 ...